Moisturising for Eczema: Why It's Essential

 Not all moisturisers are equally effective for eczema, and the format matters more than most people realise.

-the lightest option — they contain a high proportion of water, which makes them easy to apply and fast-absorbing
+Lotions are the lightest option — they contain a high proportion of water, which makes them easy to apply and fast-absorbing.
+They're pleasant to use but offer the least lasting hydration.
+For eczema-prone skin, particularly in drier conditions, lotions often aren't enough on their own.

-easier to apply consistently than an ointment — which matters, because consistency is what actually makes a difference.
+Creams sit in the middle.
+They're thicker than lotions, provide better hydration, and are generally well-tolerated for everyday use.
+Most people find a good cream easier to apply consistently than an ointment — which matters, because consistency is what actually makes a difference.

 As a general rule: the drier and more affected your skin, the thicker the product you need.
 A light lotion that feels pleasant on normal skin won't do much for skin that's cracked, inflamed, or chronically dry.

-What to look for in a moisturiser
+What to look for — and what to avoid

-Helpful ingredients include:
+Helpful ingredients for eczema-prone skin:

 Ceramides — lipids that naturally occur in the skin barrier.
 Ceramide-containing moisturisers can help restore barrier function, particularly in people whose eczema is linked to impaired barrier lipid composition.